lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

  - Part 2 - Two-table SQL join Queries
  - Part 3 - Three-table complex SQL Queries

+ For each section READ the section, then COPY the SQL query example or pattern into your Google Cloud Big Query query editor window.
+MODIFY the query so that there are no errors (red lines).
+RUN the query and review the results.
+If you get stuck - here is a [link](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/SQL-queries/SQLQueries.sql) to completed queries for each quesiton.

 ---
 ---
 ## Part 1 - Single Table Queries